manoj-nannapaneni/Image-Captioner/README.md

 # Image-Captioner
-An Image Captioning model created using
+An Image Captioning model created using Keras

 Flickr 8k dataset has been used for training and testing purpose.
 It can be found at https://www.kaggle.com/shadabhussain/flickr8k